PrestaShop/open-source/content/code-of-conduct/_index.md

 ---
-title: PrestaShop Code of Conduct
+title: Code of Conduct
 menu:
   main:
     parent: 'Resources'
     name: 'Code of Conduct'
 ---

+# PrestaShop Code of Conduct

 ## Our Pledge